ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

  - The open brace `{` is on the same line as the target name, or the property name that is its key.
  - The close brace `}` or close brace and comma `},` are on their own line.
  - Lists take up at most one line.
- - Lines are not split at any number of columns.
+ - Long lines are not split.

 # Standard properties